Boeing CEO David Calhoun grilled by lawmakers as new whistleblower claims emerge

 Calhoun, CEO of Boeing since January 2020, prefaced his remarks by standing up and addressing relatives in attendance of those who died in two 737 Max crashes in 2018 and 2019.
 "We are totally committed in their memory to focus on safety.
 Again, I am sorry," the executive stated as multiple people held up photographs of those who died.

-Complicating the executive's task was the Senate panel's release on Tuesday of information from two additional Boeing whistleblowers who have recently emerged and raised concerns about the company's practices.
+Complicating Calhoun's task was the Senate panel's release on Tuesday of information from two additional Boeing whistleblowers who have recently emerged and raised concerns about the company's practices.

 One, current Boeing employee Sam Mohawk, alleged in a statement made public by the subcommittee that "Boeing is improperly documenting, tracking and storing parts that are damaged or otherwise out of specification, and that those parts are likely being installed on airplanes."
 He also claimed that his supervisors told him to conceal evidence from the Federal Aviation Administration, according to the Senate subcommittee.